adapdoaosdaoda/asdas-cogs/README.rst

 The cog also automatically deletes the channels after a configurable time (default: 4 hours) after the event start time, and if it has the permissions, the role that raid-helper creates.

+Reminders is simply a [cloned reminders](https://github.com/AAA3A-AAA3A/AAA3A-cogs/tree/main/reminders) cog from [AAA3A-cogs](https://github.com/AAA3A-AAA3A/AAA3A-cogs) but including a {time} variable to insert a discord relative time into the reminders.

 Installation
 ============